-B. The relationship between management and employees is pretty good but there is room for improvement.
-Employees are sometimes reluctant to seek help and guidance.
+B. The relationship between management and workers is pretty good but there is room for improvement.
+People are sometimes reluctant to seek help and guidance.

-C. Employees are afraid to admit when they have made a mistake or need help.
+C. Workers are afraid to admit when they have made a mistake or need help.
 It is a very critical workplace environment.

-A. My coworkers are friendly and accepting of individual differences.
+A. Workers are friendly and accepting of individual differences.
 Everyone is included in conversations and activities.

-B. My workplace is courteous and people generally get along with each other, but there are cliques and some workers have a hard time fitting in.
+B. Workers are generally polite and get along with each other, but there are cliques and some workers have a hard time fitting in.

 C. My workplace is not very friendly.
 There is a lot of gossip and tension.